 Deck equipment and systems

-The vessel will integrate a Class III dynamic positioning system.
-A large A&R wire with a capacity of 425t will also be available to be used for lowering.
+The vessel integrates a Class III dynamic positioning system.
+A large abandonment and recovery (A&R) wire with a 425t capacity is also available for lowering.

-The pipelay equipment on the vessel will encompass three 150t main tensioners, a 500t / 250t abandonment and recovery (A&R) winch, 12 single workstations, six pre-fabricated double-joint workstations, and a 100m-long stinger.
+Pipelay equipment on the vessel comprises three 150t main tensioners, a 500t / 250t A&R winch, 12 single workstations, six pre-fabricated double-joint workstations, and a 100m-long stinger.

-The equipment will enable the vessel to handle pipes with a minimum outer diameter (OD) of 4.5in (114.3mm) and a maximum OD of 60in (1,524mm).
+The equipment enables the vessel to handle pipes with a minimum outer diameter (OD) of 4.5in (114.3mm) and a maximum OD of 60in (1,524mm).